Ads

 j = j*2;

-( j == 512)
+if ( j == 512)

-j = 1;}
+{j = 1;}

 }